Visiting the Logar Valley: Best hikes and things to see

 The Logar Valley is located in the north of Slovenia, very close to the border with Austria.
 If you are a visual person like us, check the map below so you can have a better idea of its location.

-PS: We have bookmarked all the locations we mention in this post on the map.
+PS: We have bookmarked all the locations we mentioned in this post on the map.

 The valley is located right in the heart of the Kamnik-Savinja Alps, an incredibly beautiful area of Slovenia where you can really be immersed in untouched nature.